shira-w/PageTable--virtual-memory-DEMO/README.md

 The goal in this assignment is to implement simulated OS code that handles a multi-level (trie-based) page table.
 You will implement two functions.
 The  rst function creates/destroys virtual memory mappings in a page table.
 The second function checks if an address is mapped in a page table.
 (The second function is needed if the OS wants to  gure out which physical address a process virtual address maps to.)
 Your code will be a simulation because it will run in a normal process.
-We provide two les, os.c and os.h, which contain helper functions that simulate some OS functionality that your code will need to call.
+We provide two files, os.c and os.h, which contain helper functions that simulate some OS functionality that your code will need to call.
 For your convenience, there's also a main() function demonstrating usage of the code.
 However, the provided main() only exercises your code in trivial ways.
 We recommend that